AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/storage/notes.md

 In the ValueNote implementation you'll notice that it uses the `pedersen_hash` function.
 This is currently required by the protocol, but may be updated to another hashing function, like poseidon.

-As a convenience, the outer [note/utils.nr](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/utils.nr) contains an implementation of a function required by Aztec contracts using private storage: `compute_note_hash_and_nullifier`
+As a convenience, the outer [note/utils.nr](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/utils.nr) contains implementations of functions that may be needed in Aztec contracts, for example computing note hashes.

 #### Serialization and deserialization
 Serialization/deserialization of content is used to convert between the Note's variables and a generic array of Field elements.
 The Field type is understood and used by lower level crypographic libraries.